faameem/path-to-ai/quantitative-trading/README.md

 > * youtube subscriptions

 ### PTQT ###
+> * Learning pandas by Michael Heydt
-> * Mastering Pandas for Finance Michael Heydt
+> * Mastering Pandas for Finance by Michael Heydt
 > * Python for Finance by Yves Hilpisch
 > * Derivatives Analytics with Python: Data Analysis, Models, Simulation, Calibration and Hedging by Yves Hilpisch
 > * Python for Finance by Yuxing Yan